 After a few weeks of no change, retail gasoline prices fell six cents throughout the United States, bringing the price to $2.11.
 The 27-week average price now rests at $2.46.
 The largest fall was in the Midwest region, where gas plummeted 13 cents this week to hit $2.08.
 The Gulf Coast saw the next highest drop of only five cents.
 Only the Central Atlantic and Lower Atlantic regions saw no change.

 Ohio had the largest fall of 21 cents among the states with gas prices at $1.97.
 The lowest gas prices of hte states are in Texas at $1.93, while the highest is in Washington at $2.47.

-Dairy margins were mixed over the last two weeks of September, weakening slightly in the fourth quarter of 2015, while improving in deferred months, according to the latest CIH Margin Watch report from Commodity & Ingredient Hedging, LLC.
+Dairy margins were mixed during the first two weeks of November, according to Commodity & Ingredient Hedging, LLC.

 Margins strengthened for the fourth quarter of 2015, but weakened through the first half of 2016.